apache/servicemix-documentation/README.md

   - a war file containing the documentation webapp
   - a pdf file (in `target/sitegen/manual.pdf`)
   - a static website, generated using the same templates (in `target/sitegen`)

+## Publishing the documentation to the website ##
+If you're an Apache ServiceMix committer, you can publish a new copy of the documentation pages with this command:
+`mvn clean install scm-publish:publish-scm`

 ## Known issues ##